-Refer to the scheduled maintenance information for the service interval schedules.
+Refer to scheduled maintenance information.

-- 1. Start the engine and let it run until it reaches normal operating temperature (the engine coolant temperature gauge indicator will be near the center of the normal area between H and C). - 2.
-While the engine idles, turn the steering wheel left and right several times.
+1. Start the engine and let it run until it reaches normal operating temperature (the engine coolant temperature gauge indicator will be near the center of the normal area between H and C).

+2. While the engine idles, turn the steering wheel left and right several times.